pglombardo/PasswordPusher/Configuration.md

 It is only enabled with logins are enabled (`enable_logins`) and access is limited to accounts marked as "Administrator" only.

+_Note: Make sure you are running [v1.40.3](https://github.com/pglombardo/PasswordPusher/releases) or newer to have access to the Admin Dashboard._

 ### Security & Access

 Access to the Admin dashboard grants direct access to the application's database.